spxp/spxp-specs/SpxpProfileSpec-V03.md

 ```
 In this example, the round key ”groupX.key2” is encrypted with the round key ”groupA.key1”.
 The key id required to
 decrypt the JWE object is given in the JWE header.
-If the `request` parameter is missing, the server can chose the set of round keys that are returned.
+If the `request` parameter is missing, the server can chose the set of round keys it returns.
 This set has to
 include at least all round keys that are required to read all private data in the profile root document accessible to
 the key given in the `reader`.
 It additionally should include enough round keys to decrypt a sensible amount of most
 recent posts.

 ### 13.3 Supported algorithm and encoding
 Key wrapping is limited to the same cryptographic algorithm and encoding as defined in [chapter
-11.2](#112-supported-algorithm-and-encoding) for private data.
+12.2](#122-supported-algorithm-and-encoding) for private data.

 ### 13.4 Reader keys
 Reader keys can be distributed by any side channel among the audience and their key id can then be used on the keys